mattsrc/opentx-lua-rssi-histogram/README.md

 * `label`: Use a simple string label.
 If `init_func` is set, this is ignored
 * `init_func`: Call the given function and display it's returned value
-* `label_flags`: Flags are forwarded to drawText and can make the text bold, at different sizes, etc.  See opentx docs for details.
+* `label_flags`: Flags are forwarded to `drawText()` and can make the text bold, at different sizes, etc.  See OpenTX docs for details.

 ### Line Widget